Kelach/COE-332-Software-Engineering-and-Design/homework05/README.md

   2. In your command terminal cd into this repository by running:

-          cd /path/to/coe-322-sp23/homework04
+          cd /path/to/coe-322-sp23/homework05

-  Where you replace "/path/to/coe-322-sp23/homework04" with the path to this directory.
+  Where you replace "/path/to/coe-322-sp23/homework05" with the path to this directory.

   3. Pull the Docker image from the public registry by running the following command:

           docker pull kelach/iss_tracker:hw05

   4. Next, Build the Docker image you just pulled by running this command:

+    **Note**: Running the command below will start the Flask application automatically

           docker build -t kelach/iss_tracker:hw05 .

-  5. Now you can run the Docker image using running this command:

-      **Note**: Running the command below will start the Flask application automatically
+  5. The flask application should automatically run after building the Dokcer image, but if you ever wish to run the image without having to re-build it you can run the following command:

           docker run -it --rm -p 5000:5000 kelach/iss_tracker:hw05

         - Incase you're new to running Docker images:
-            - `-it` : Allows you to interact in your container inside your terminal
+            - `-it` : Allows you to interact in your container using your terminal
             - `--rm` : removes the container after exiting the Flask application
             - `-p` : Binds port 5000 on the container to the port 5000 on your local/remote computer (so you can communicate with the flask program!)

-  4. Now that the Flask application is running you can navigate to http://localhost:5000/ in your web browser to access the data and you're all set!
+  6. Now that the Flask application is running you can navigate to http://localhost:5000/ in your web browser to access the data and you're all set!

 ### Routes
   Here are the currently supported routes and query parameters: